JDBC Driver

 On Linux/Unix

-The driver is included in the delivered .tgz file.
-Depending on the application this archive must be added to the search path for the Java classes (CLASSPATH).
+The driver is included in the download.
+Depending on the application, the archive must be added to the search path for the Java classes (CLASSPATH

 License